 The UPC will have a Court of First Instance and a Court of Appeal and its rulings will have effect in all participating states.
 This means that injunctions won at the UPC can be enforced across all participating states.
 Similarly, a successful revocation action will lead to a loss of patent protection in multiple countries.
 You can read more about how you can prepare for the new system here.

-The Court of First Instance will have central divisions in Paris, Munich and London.
+The Court of First Instance will have central divisions in Paris and Munich.
+The work originally intended for the central division in London will be reallocated.
 The cases will be distributed over the different divisions according to technical field, as follows:

 However, most litigation cases will have to be filed at a local or regional division.
 These local and regional divisions will be set up in those countries that have decided to do so.
 The Netherlands will have a local division in The Hague, and Belgium will have a local division in Brussels.